Bac1314/AgoraReactNativeFaceUnitySample/README.md

 1. Update `package.json` name field (optional but recommended)
 2. Update `app.json` name field if you're using it

 > **Note**: You need a valid FaceUnity license to use the beauty and AR features.
-Contact FaceUnity for licensing information and ensure your license matches your app's package/bundle ID.
+Contact Agora for licensing information and ensure your license matches your app's package/bundle ID.

 ## File Structure